taras-yorku/worldcatapi/README.md

 # Worldcatapi

 Forked from RubyForge WCAPI project.
+It now lives on rubygems.org for easy installation and usage.

 ## Installation